 Report: NFPA's "Home Structure Fires"

-More than one-quarter (26%) of reported fires in 2015-2019 occurred in homes.
-Even worse, three-quarters (75%) of civilian fire deaths and almost three-quarters (72%) of all reported injuries were caused by home fires.
+More than one-quarter (26%) of reported fires in 2016-2020 occurred in homes.
+In addition, three-quarters (75%) of civilian fire deaths and almost three-quarters (74%) of the reported injuries were caused by home fires.

 - Most home fires and fire casualties result from five causes: cooking, heating, electrical distribution and lighting equipment, intentional fire setting, and smoking materials.